pasupulaphani/angular-socialsharing/README.md

 ##### Set up : Initialization required (if not already initialized)

+Initializing will automatically loads Facebook SDK for JavaScript asynchronously if it hasn't been loaded.

 Facebook Feed uses facebook API which requires us to provide a APPID.
 Register a facebook app and Configure the APPID in your application.

 > Provider: **$fbProvider**